Higher dimensional shrinking target problem in beta dynamical systems: introduction

 \section{introduction}

 The study of the Diophantine properties of the distribution of orbits for a measure preserving dynamical system has received much attention recently.
 Let $T:X\to X$ be a measure preserving transformation of the system $(X,\mathcal{B},\mu)$ with a consistent metric $d$.
-If the transformation $T$ is ergodic with respect to the measure $\mu$, Poincare's recurrence theorem implies that, for almost every $x\in X$, the orbit $\{T^nx\}_{n=0}^\infty$ returns to $X$ infinitely often.
-In other words, for any $x_0\in X,$ almost surely
+If the transformation $T$ is ergodic with respect to the measure $\mu$, Poincare's recurrence theorem implies that, for almost every $x\in X$, the orbit $\{T^nx\}_{n=0}^\infty$ returns to an arbitrary but fixed neighbourhood of $x$ infinitely often.
+That is, for any $x_0\in X$, for $\mu$-almost all $x\in X,$

-Poincare's recurrence theorem is qualitative in nature but it does motivates the study of the distribution of $T$-orbits of points in $X$ quantitatively.
+Poincare's recurrence theorem is qualitative in nature but it does motivate the study of the distribution of $T$-orbits of points in $X$ quantitatively.
 In other words, a natural motivation is to investigate \emph{how fast the above liminf tends to zero?} To this end, the spotlight is on the size of the set

 where $\varphi:\N\rightarrow \R_{\geq 0}$ is a positive function such that $\varphi(n)\rightarrow 0$ as $n\rightarrow \infty.$ The set $D(T,\varphi)$ can be viewed as the collection of points in $X$ whose $T$-orbit hits a shrinking target infinitely many times.
 The set $D(T,\varphi)$ is the dynamical analogue of the classical inhomogeneous well-approximable set